 All Things Chinese:

 Capitalism and Socialism are two major social-economic models practiced today.
 The former could be more efficient but often less fair while the latter could achieve better fairness but often lacks efficiency.

-The key is to maintain a good balance at certain time under certain social-economic condition.
+The key is to maintain a good balance at a certain time under certain social-economic conditions.

 At the moment we see a trend of privatization of state-own companies in many developed countries.
-How can they be privatized if they had not been nationalised under state-control in the first place?
+How can they be privatized if they had not been nationalized under state-control in the first place?

 Capitalism is based on competition which frequently leads to wars, while socialism/communism is based on cooperation which is the foundation of the higher civilization.
 But at this stage, it can also be misused by dictators.

 COMMUNISM is A UTOPIAN CONCEPT, Probably Hard to Carry Out + Achieve 😐😐😐😐😐 SOCIALISM is A Form of EGALITARIANISM 😐😐😐😐😐CAPITALISM is An INCENTIVE CONCEPT, Where The WEAK Fades Away due to ECONOMIC ATTRITION + Only The FITTEST Survives 😐😐😐😐😐 How to Balance NATIONAL, COMMUNAL, COMMUNITY, SOCIETAL + INDIVIDUAL INTEREST is The Responsibility of A GOOD GOVT 😐😐😐😐😐 No 1 Particular System is PERFECT.
 PERFECTION Does Not Exist.
 It is Always A GOOD COMBINATION That Would TRIUMPH, Provided The GOVT Knows How to BALANCE + MANAGE It Well 😉😉😉😉😉